The 10 Best Surface Cleaners

 video play icon

 This wiki has been updated 34 times since it was first published in May of 2016.
 It could cost you thousands to have your driveway, patio, deck or walkway cleaned by a professional cleaning company.
 Or you could get one of these surface cleaners and do it yourself for a fraction of the price.
 Despite their relatively low cost, they can be effective on concrete, brick, wood and even aggregate driveways, once you connect them to a compatible pressure washer.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Erie Outdoor Stainless Steel